Step by step tutorial on how to cover a chair cushion by sewing a new cover – with a little baby vomit story thrown in!

 6. Now we’re going to join the strip to the second cushion shape, but instead of pinning and sewing all the way around the shape, we need to leave a hole for turning and then putting the cushion into the cover.
 I left one whole side of my cushion cover open and it was a tight fit to get the cushion in, so make sure you leave quite a big gap.

 7. Clip the seam allowance.
-This means making little cuts into the extra seam fabric every couple of centimeters all the way around the cushion cover before you turn it through.
-On a really curvy cushion like this one it is very important so that the seams sit nicely when you turn them through.
-On straight seams it is not as important but even then make sure your clip the corners.
+This means making little cuts into the extra seam fabric every couple of centimetres all the way around the cushion cover before you turn it through.
+On a really curvy cushion like this one, it is very important so that the seams sit nicely when you turn them through.
+On straight seams, it is not as important but even then make sure your clip the corners.
 Whatever you do, don’t cut through the stitching or you will create a hole!